SrzStephen/DisaVu/README.md

 conda clean -t
 ```

-On your notebooks you will then need to select the ml_env_sagemaker kernel.
+You will then need to select the ml_env_sagemaker kernel in your notebook.
+This will ensure that you have all the libraries you need.

 ### Building FootPrint Model